-Golden Retrievers are one of the most popular dog breeds on the planet.
-Many owners would be happy to add a Golden Retriever to their family, and the only thing standing in the way of that is cost.
-But just how much would a Golden Retriever cost you?
+Golden Retrievers are some of the most popular dog breeds ever.
+Many owners would be happy to add a Golden to their family.
+But the only thing standing in the way of that is the cost.
+So just how much would a Golden Retriever cost you?

-Golden Retrievers can cost anywhere from $500 to $3,000 – depending on several factors.
-Where you buy your dog from, whether you’re buying a hybrid, the pedigree, color, and breeder reputation can all influence the price of a Golden Retriever.
-In addition, there are also “hidden costs” to owning a Golden Retriever, which can increase the cost of ownership significantly.
+Golden Retrievers will cost anywhere from $500 to $3,000 – depending on a few factors.
+Where you buy your dog from, whether you’re buying a hybrid, the pedigree, color, and breeder reputation will all influence the price of a Golden Retriever.
+There are also “hidden costs,” such as vet fees, food, toys, treats and insurance, which can increase the cost of ownership significantly.

 In this article, we’ll use a comparative approach to narrow down the average cost of a Golden Retriever.
 We will also dive into the factors that make some Golden Retrievers more expensive than others.
 Read on to learn more about Golden Retriever prices.

 RECOMMENDED: 45 Most Expensive Dog Breeds